 INCLUDED IN ANNUAL EXAMS

-• History: This is your chance to mention any complains or concerns about your health.
+• History: Most of all, this is your chance to mention any complains or concerns about your health.
 Your provider will also take this opportunity to assess your lifestyle, and what factors could contribute to living a healthier lifestyle (smoking, diet, exercise.)
-Your provider will also update your vaccination status and suggest those necessary and recommended.
+Finally, your provider will also update your vaccination status and suggest those necessary and recommended.

 • Vitals: will be checked including: